kimmiedg/covidinfo/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.3p62

-* System dependencies

-* Configuration
+* Rails version 6.1.7.3

-* Database creation
+* Database creation - Postgresql

-* Database initialization
+rails db:create db:migrate db:seed

-* How to run the test suite
+a soft reminder to please run bundle install for the dependencies!

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...